CraftAcademyLabs/ca_course_v2/week_03/material/01_employee_list/05_sending_a_request.md

 **A ```get``` request!
 Bingo!**

 To help us in this endeavour, we are going to use a tool called **Axios**.
 Axios is a library for making asynchronous network requests.
 It is designed to handle http requests and responses and has become an industry standard.
+We will use the [reqres](https://reqres.in/) API in this scenario, which is a simple API for front-end testing that provides fake 'life-like' data.

 We will start by adding this tool to our dependencies and then importing it in our ```EmployeeList``` component!
 ```$ yarn add axios```